Snowfable/home-ed-resources/index.md

 ## Nature Detectives
 A lot of these can be done in a garden, or if you can get to a remote forest location!
 [Adventure here.](https://naturedetectives.woodlandtrust.org.uk/naturedetectives/)

+## New Pages Young Writers Guide
+Where young writers can find print and online literary magazines to read, places to publish their own works, and legitimate contests.
+[Write here.](https://www.newpages.com/writers-resources/young-writers-guide)

 ## New York Philharmonic Kidzone
 A variety of music related games to play.
 [Play here.](https://www.nyphilkids.org)